 Essentially, school choice breaks up the monopsony that districts have on teaching jobs.
-It gives individual educators more freedom to seek out the teaching post that is the best fit, and increases the market competition for their talents.
+It gives individual educators more freedom to seek out the teaching post that best fits them and it increases the market competition for their talents.